Google recrawls your 404s far more than your 410s, and at scale that is real budget.

 RewriteRule ^category/discontinued/ - [G]

-On nginx, you return it directly in a location block.
+On nginx, you return it directly in a location block, which is the most direct of the three because no rewrite engine is involved.

 location /retired/ { return 410; }

-On a headless or edge setup, the cleanest path for a list of dead URLs is a CDN worker that checks the request path against a gone-list and returns 410 before the request ever hits your origin.
+On a headless or edge setup, the cleanest approach for a list of dead URLs is a CDN worker that checks the request path against a gone-list and returns 410 before the request ever reaches your origin.
+It is also the easiest place to fire the IndexNow ping at the same time, so the retirement and the notification happen in one place.

 // Cloudflare Worker